top of page

 3 min read

-Did you know that core muscle activation during pole work is surprisingly similar whether your horse is walking or trotting?
-Recent...
+Targeted Exercise for SIJ stabilisation using poles.
+Did you know that core muscle activation during pole work is surprisingly similar...

 3 min read